-Set out the details of the breach and ensure that all mandatory () fields are complet (a) Please describe the incident in as much detail as possible. (b) When did the incident happen? (c) How did the incident happen? (d) If there has been a delay in reporting the incident to the ICO please explain your reasons for this. (e) What measures did the organisation have in place to prevent an incident of this nature occurring? (f) Please provide extracts of any policies and procedures considered relevant to this incident, and explain which of these were in existence at the time this incident occurred.
+Set out the details of the breach and ensure that all mandatory () fields are completed.

+(a) Please describe the incident in as much detail as possible. (b) When did the incident happen?
+(C) How did the incident happen?
+If there has been a delay in reporting the incident to the ICO please explain easons for this.
+What measures did the organisation have in place to prevent an incident of ture occurring? to this i Please provide extracts of any policies and procedures considered relevant incident, and explain which of these were in existence at the time this t occurred.
 Please provide the dates on which they were implemented.